 In addition, this is a list of explicit predictions as resulting from the plot:

 Onset: When taking uncertainties into account, the first date with a flare count larger than 1 is found roughly between October 2019 and June 2021.
 The model curve itself exceeds 1 in late March 2020, so the weeks following it are proposed as the most probable onset window.
+UPDATE: The first flare of C25 actually appeared on 29th May 2020, compatible to a large extent with the prediction.

 Overall intensity: Comparable to that of C24.